OdilovMM/multi-seller-commerce-backend/README.md

-### BannerController, BannerService and BannerRoutes
+### CustomerController, CustomerService and CustomerRoutes

 Implemented all crud functionality with Joi validation, completed SwaggerUI docs